Mikewortho/Mikewortho.github.io/_posts/2017-04-06-welcome-to-jekyll.markdown

 As we can see this has been proven with the Random Forest Classifier performing the best - with an F1 Score of 0.858.
 As such we chose this model to move forward for hyperparameter tuning.

-We chose to tune on the following parameters:
+We chose to tune on the following variation of parameters:
 * Max Depth = [5,8]
 * Min Instances Per Node = [1,4]
 * Num Trees = [20,40]